apollographql/router/dev-docs/metrics.md

 ### Metrics macros
 New macros that will be used for metrics going forward.
 Allows unit testing of metrics.

+### Prometheus registry
+Used to render prometheus metrics.
+Contains no state.

 ## Design gotchas
 The metrics code is substantial, however there are reasons that it is structured in the way that it is.